-Husband and wife both had fraudulent entry issues; Gehi & Associates fought their cases and got them their green cards!
+1. Husband and wife both had fraudulent entry issues; Gehi & Associates fought their cases and got them their green cards!

-After several attempts of applying for Bond and informing the judge about the relief, the pandemic hit and the client was left in detention for quite some time.
+After several attempts of applying for Bond and informing the judge about the relief, the pandemic hit, and the client was left in detention for quite some time.
 Lack of cooperation from the client’s family led to frustration.

 The client is extremely happy to be out of detention and is now awaiting further instructions from the court to fight his asylum case.

-Detained respondent in Georgia who gets 212(H) waiver granted
+3. Detained respondent in Georgia who gets 212(H) waiver granted

-Two judges ruled differently on whether respondent’s crime was that of an aggravated felony.
+Two judges ruled differently on whether the respondent’s crime was that of an aggravated felony.
 The aggravated felony charge, if sustained, does not allow the respondent to pursue relief under Cancellation of Removal.

-Prior to the individual hearing, the former immigration judge presiding over the matter ruled that our client’s crime was not an aggravated felony.
+Before the individual hearing, the former immigration judge presiding over the matter ruled that our client’s crime was not an aggravated felony.
 However, another judge decided differently right after a decision was made the first time.